Man tells of using narwhal tusk to disrupt UK terror attack

 Frost said the man next to him threw his chair at Khan, "who then started running towards him with knives raised above his head".
 Frost passed the tusk over and went upstairs to get another one.
 When he returned, the first tusk was "shattered across the floor" and people were running outside.

-“Along with others, I pursued the attacker, tusk in hand, on to the bridge,” he recalled.
-“We called out to warn the public of the danger and, after a struggle, managed to restrain him to the ground.
+"Along with others, I pursued the attacker, tusk in hand, on to the bridge," he recalled, adding that "after a struggle, (we) managed to restrain him to the ground".
+Police had arrived by then and moments later shot and killed Khan.

+Frost said he had left out many details in respect for the victims, but was speaking out to urge people to unite against terrorism.

+"I feel we all have a duty to challenge the spread of fear, hatred or intolerance within our communities," he said.
+Khan was convicted in 2012 of terrorist offences, after being part of a plot inspired by al-Qaeda to set up a terror camp in Pakistan and bomb the London Stock Exchange.
+He was released in December 2018, serving less than seven years of a 16-year prison sentence, and was wearing an electronic monitoring tag at the time of the attack.

 LONDON: A man who used a narwhal tusk to tackle a knife-wielding attacker in London last month described on Saturday his "deep hurt" at not being able to save the two people killed.